AgoraIO-Community/tutoring-reference-app/README.md

 }
 ```

-### Real Time Transcription
+### Real-Time Transcription
-Real Time Transcription follows a similar process as Cloud Recording.
-We will again need to use Agora's RESTful API with our own backend service.
+The Real-Time Transcription feature uses a process similar to the Cloud Recording feature.
+We will again need to use the Agora RESTful API with our own back-end service.

-The reason for the backend service is for security reasons.
-We don't want to be storing our Agora customer key and secret on our actual application.
+The back-end service is required for security reasons.
+We don't want to store our Agora customer key and customer secret in our application.
 This server was built with Python and Flask, and you can find the code [here](https://github.com/tadaspetra/agora-server).
-We will only cover the Agora API side of this server, but if you want to learn more about building a server from scratch with Flask I recommend [this video](https://www.youtube.com/watch?v=xeuW-IitQTQ).
+We will cover only the Agora API side of this server, but if you want to learn more about building a server from scratch with Flask, I recommend [this video](https://www.youtube.com/watch?v=xeuW-IitQTQ).

-There are two functions that we will implement on our backend server: `start-transcribing` and `stop-transcribing`.
+We will implement two functions on our back-end server: `start-transcribing` and `stop-transcribing`.

 #### Start Transcribing
-Our `start-transcribing` endpoint will need a channel in order for our backend to know which channel this transcription should be started on.
-Once it is started, we need to provide the caller of the endpoint, the Task ID and the Builder Token, so that the caller knows exactly where this transcription will be stored.
+Our `start-transcribing` endpoint needs a channel so that our backend knows which channel this transcription should be started on.
+Once it is started, we need to provide the caller of the endpoint, the task ID and the builder token so that the caller knows exactly where this transcription will be stored.

-We cannot start the transcribing right away.
-The first step of real time transcription is to create a resource for transcribing.
-And in order to create a resource we need a credential.
-In order to be able to generate a credential we need a Customer Key and Customer Secret.
-You can create these within the Agora Console.
+We cannot start transcribing right away.
+The first step of real-time transcription is to create a resource for transcribing.
+To create a resource we need a credential.
+To generate a credential we need a customer key and customer secret.
+You can create these in the Agora Console.

 ![RESTful API](https://web-cdn.agora.io/docs-files/1637661003647)